Mabonito/SDET_test/README.md

 Java 1.7+ is required for running the TestNG for Eclipse plugin.
 Eclipse 4.2 and above is required.
 Eclipse 3. x is NOT supported any more, please update your Eclipse to 4.2 or above.

-Link to dounload Eclipse https://www.eclipse.org/downloads/
+Link to download Eclipse https://www.eclipse.org/downloads/

 After downloading eclipse tar file follow the below commands on your terminal :